A good plan can help you eat a balanced diet, even if your symptoms may sometimes put a damper on your appetite.

-To start, talk to your UC doctor or OB-GYN about working with a dietitian who can guide you on healthy choices.
-Look for one who specializes in working with people who have long-lasting illnesses.
-The USDA also offers pregnancy nutrition information as part of its Choose My Plate campaign.
+To start, talk to your ulcerative colitis doctor or OB/GYN about how to find a dietitian who can guide you on making healthy choices.
+Look for one who specializes in working with people who have long-term illnesses.

 Stick to the Basics

-Fill half your plate with fruit and vegetables.
+- Fill half your plate with fruits and veggies.

-Trade high-fat dairy, such as whole milk, for fat-free or low-fat.
+- Trade high-fat dairy, such as whole milk, for fat-free or low-fat options.

 Steam or bake vegetables and fruit instead of eating them raw.
-Steer clear of high-fiber foods including broccoli, cauliflower, and raw apples.
-Choose antioxidant-rich produce, such as blueberries, cherries, tomatoes, squash, and bell peppers.
+Steer clear of high-fiber foods, including broccoli, cauliflower, and apples.
+Choose items with lots of antioxidants, such as blueberries, cherries, tomatoes, squash, and bell peppers.

 How to Get Calcium